Tips for Supervisors / Business Administrators:

 - Exercise sensitivity related to the following:

-- Not all women know whether they will breastfeed before their baby arrives.
+- Not all parents know whether they will breastfeed before their baby arrives.

-- Women choose to breastfeed for a variety of reasons.
+- Parents choose to breastfeed for a variety of reasons.

-- Not all women will feel comfortable discussing their breastfeeding choices.
+- Not all parents will feel comfortable discussing their chest/breastfeeding choices.

-- It is important to be sensitive to the privacy of the new mother’s choices.
+- It is important to be sensitive to the privacy of the new parent's choices.

 - The Business Case for Breastfeeding: Steps for Creating a Breastfeeding Friendly Worksite